Introduction

 Insurance Premiums

 Before you can drive your imported vehicle in Canada, you’ll need to arrange insurance coverage.
 Insurance premiums can vary based on the vehicle’s make, model, and age, as well as your driving history and location.
-Expect to pay anywhere from $500 to $1,500 annually, depending on these factors.
+Right-hand drive vehicles may also lend to more expensive premiums.

 8. Additional Considerations